codefresh-io/docs.codefresh.io/_docs/dashboards/gitops-products.md

 %}

 #### Features
 Displays issue-tracking information that correlates software features with their deployment, showing which features are included in a release.
-Useful for project managers to identify which feature is in production.
+Useful for project/product managers to identify which feature is in production and when it was released into production.
 * Bug/feature request and description
 * User to whom the bug/feature request is assigned
 * Status of the bug/feature request